Ringgold approves flooring bid for city pool house renovation

-After approving flooring upgrades at its city pool in Sept., officials in Ringgold have also approved a plumbing bid as part of the facility’s face lift.
+After approving flooring upgrades at its city pool in September, officials in Ringgold have also approved a plumbing bid as part of the facility’s facelift.

 During the Oct.
 28 City Council meeting, the board unanimously approved a bid for plumbing upgrades to the more than 50-year-old building.